dentarg/auth0-blog/_posts/2018-04-22-developing-angularjs-apps-part-2.markdown

 ## Conclusion

-**AngularJS 1.5+** provides a component-based technique to build apps similar to React and Angular style way of building applications.
-In this tutorial, you've learned how to build and secure an app using the `.component` method and the new APIs introduced to the framework.
+**AngularJS 1.5+** provides a component-based architecture to build apps similar to React and Angular.
+In this tutorial, you've learned how to build and secure an app using the `.component` method and the new APIs included in the framework.

 In addition, Auth0 can help secure your **AngularJS** apps with more than just username-password authentication.
 It provides features like [multifactor auth](https://auth0.com/docs/multifactor-authentication), [anomaly detection](https://auth0.com/docs/anomaly-detection), [enterprise federation](https://auth0.com/docs/identityproviders), [single sign on (SSO)](https://auth0.com/docs/sso), and more. <a href="https://auth0.com/signup" data-amp-replace="CLIENT_ID" data-amp-addparams="anonId=CLIENT_ID(cid-scope-cookie-fallback-name)">Sign up</a> today so you can focus on building features unique to your app.

-> Auth0 provides the simplest and easiest to use [user interface tools to help administrators manage user identities](https://auth0.com/user-management) including password resets, creating and provisioning, blocking and deleting users.
+> Auth0 provides simple and easy to use [interfaces to help administrators manage user identities](https://auth0.com/user-management) including password resets, as well as creating, provisioning, blocking and deleting users.